-We left Dehradun, capital city of Uttarakhand, on Wednesday morning 8 am.
+We left Dehradun, the capital city of Uttarakhand, on Wednesday morning at 8 am.
 Our route was Rishikesh>Byasi >Deoprayag>Kirtinagar>Shrinagar>Rudraprayag.

 From Rudraprayag, there are two ways in which you can reach Deoriatal.

-First one is via Gopeshwar/Badrinath Marg(route) and another is via Ukhimath/Kedarnath Marg (route) and the stoppage point for both the route is at the Sari or Saari village.
-Saari means terrace farms in local garhwali language.
+The first one is via Gopeshwar/Badrinath Marg(route) and another is via Ukhimath/Kedarnath Marg (route) and the stoppage point for both the route is at the Sari or Saari village.
+Saari means terrace farms in the local garhwali language.

 If you are going for Deoriatal, it is recommended that you go via Ukhimath.
 Roads are in good condition and it is the shortest route to reach there.

-During the journey we were welcomed by the picturesque landscapes of the heaven called Uttarakhand.
-Greenery adorning mountains all around with the mighty Alaknanda greeting us with her roaring thunder.
+During the journey, we were welcomed by the picturesque landscapes of the heaven called Uttarakhand.
+Greenery adorns mountains all around with the mighty Alaknanda greeting us with her roaring thunder.

 Riding on hills is best done if you take breaks after a while, so keep taking little breaks from the ride and savor the beauty all around you.
 It calms you so much.

 Nearly 6 hours after we started our journey from Dehradun, we were at Rudraprayag.
-We had a tea break there and after that we moved on to the Ukhimath route bidding adieu to Maa Alaknada and welcoming the mighty Mandakini river.
+We had a tea break there and after that, we moved on to the Ukhimath route bidding adieu to Maa Alaknanda and welcoming the mighty Mandakini river.

-We crossed Tilwara, Agastyamuni, Bheeri and reached Ukhimath in next 2 hours.
+We crossed Tilwara, Agastyamuni, and Bheeri and reached Ukhimath in the next 2 hours.
 From Ukhimath, we left the Kedarnath route and went on to the route which connects Ukhimath with Gopeshwar.